alandoyle/alandoyle.com/content/en/posts/2022-10-16-sending-email-via-commandline.md

 # Introduction

-My personal/home network is probably more complicated than most (I'll document it soon), but basically I have 3 local servers and 2 VPS running multiple VM's, Docker and LXD containers (all are backed up).
+My personal/home network is probably more complicated than most (I'll document it soon), but basically I have 3 local Proxmox servers and 2 VPS running multiple VM's, Docker and INCUS containers (all are backed up).
 One thing I find very useful is email reports from each of those servers and sometimes from within the containers themselves.
 Rather than setting up, and maintaining, my own email server which is no easy task, I use [MSMTP](https://marlam.de/msmtp/) for sending emails from the terminal or scripts via a dedicated Gmail account.

 # Prerequisites

-  * Ubuntu server (should also work on Debian too)
+  * Debian server (should also work on Ubuntu too)
   * Gmail account

 # Installation

-Installation on Ubuntu is incredibly simple.
+Installation on Debian is incredibly simple.
 Run the following command...

 > sudo apt install msmtp msmtp-mta mailutils bsd-mailx -y